chinalwb/Android-Rich-text-Editor/README.md

 Known issues:
 -----------------
-* Scrolling issue after inserted images
+* Scrolling issue after inserted images -- 【Doing code refactor for resolving this issue】
 * Calculation of the image size to a proper value
 * Indent cooperates with List